tia-lab/datazod/README.md

 #### Features

 - Convert Zod schemas to SQL table definitions
-- Support for multiple SQL dialects (SQLite, PostgreSQL, MySQL)
+- Support for multiple SQL dialects (SQLite/Turso, PostgreSQL, MySQL)
-- Generate type-safe SQL queries
+- Flatten nested objects to any depth
+- Correctly map Zod types to their SQL equivalents
+- Auto-generate UUIDs or auto-incrementing IDs
+- Add timestamp columns (created_at, updated_at)
 - Define relationships with foreign keys
-- Control table structure with flexible options
+- Control column ordering and table structure with flexible options

 #### Basic Usage